TL;DR

 Next steps include broader testing of other vehicles under the new ADAS framework once the delayed phase begins, and continued regulatory scrutiny of Tesla’s FSD system.
 The industry may also respond by updating or introducing new safety features to meet or exceed upcoming standards.
 NHTSA’s ongoing investigations into Tesla’s FSD could influence future regulations and Tesla’s product development.

-Pinewell Car Lane Departure Warning Assist System LED Projection For Cars Truck Light Anti-collision Car Safety Driving Universal
+Car Lane Departure Warning Assist System LED Projection Light Anti-Collision Car Safety Driving Universal for Cars Truck

-Pinewell Car Lane Departure Warning Assist System LED Projection For Cars Truck Light Anti-collision Car Safety Driving Universal
+Car Lane Departure Warning Assist System LED Projection Light Anti-Collision Car Safety Driving Universal for Cars Truck

 As an affiliate, we earn on qualifying purchases.